');

 I don’t have the pictures from that first wedding still, and I am sure if I did they would make me cringe.
 However, in that moment all I could think of was how much of an honor it was for me to be there for such a special moment.
 And well, that was just the beginning.

-Since then I’ve had the opportunity to capture weddings for close friends, strangers from the internet, friends of friends, and for family.
+Since then I’ve had the opportunity to capture moments for close friends, strangers from the internet, friends of friends, and for family.
 I’ve traveled the country taking pictures and photographing weddings (and have had people travel the distance to me).
 I’ve been recommended by past brides and incredible vendors and have been featured in incredible magazines.
 I have had the privilege of working with some of the best in the business and have had the opportunity to be a mentor to new photographers just now getting their feet wet.
 I’ve made some of the sweetest friendships and created some of the best memories.
 It’s been a wild ride!

 Recently, I racked my brain (and searched old archives) to count back as far as I could remember to see exactly how many weddings I have had the honor to be a part of, and well 67+ weddings later – I’m still hooked.
 I still get giddy as emails come in and as my phone begins to ring.
 I get excited as I meet new couples and edit new sessions.
 And when past clients return, it makes me smile bigger than you could imagine.
 Seeing my pictures hanging on peoples walls, posted on social media, and printed in magazines makes me stop in disbelief — amazed that this gets to be my job!